 The Foundation Relations unit works with program staff at both the Center for American Progress, a 501(c)(3), and the Center for American Progress Action Fund, a 501(c)(4), in order to become familiar with program content and make the case for support for various programs; conduct ongoing research to identify foundation funding opportunities; collaborate on strategies for approaching foundation prospects; and track all foundation activity and deadlines.

-American Progress has an opening for a Legal Assistant to join its Legal team.
-The Legal team manages the legal matters for the Center for American Progress, a 501(c)(3) nonprofit research and educational think tank, and its affiliated organization, the Center for American Progress Action Fund, a 501(c)(4) organization.
+American Progress has an immediate opening for an entry- to mid-level in-house Counsel to join its Legal team.
+The Legal team manages legal and compliance matters for the Center for American Progress, a 501(c)(3) nonprofit research and educational think tank, and its affiliated organization, the Center for American Progress Action Fund, a 501(c)(4) organization.

 American Progress is looking for a detail-oriented and driven individual for the role of Office Manager.
 The Office Manager will be responsible for many of the day-to-day operations of a 300-plus employee organization and will help research and implement best practices on a variety of administrative policies and procedures.

 Under the direction of the Managing Director—and working closely with the Special Assistant to the Co-Founder and Operations Coordinator—the Operations Associate will support and coordinate the day-to-day business and administrative needs of the Enough Project, as well as process improvements, standard operating procedure development, and organization development initiatives.
 This position will also support the Managing Director in scheduling and prioritization.